Auxiliary Forces

 The General Inspectorate of Auxiliary Forces (القوات المساعدة) is a security and military institution in Morocco, under the supervision of the Ministry of Interior.
 It has an important role in ensuring security throughout the territory of the Kingdom.

 Additionally, they contribute to maintaining internal order, acting as a border watch, and are the main backup force for firefighters during forest fires.
 During the Years of Lead, custody facilities such as Tazmamart and Agdz were mainly operated by elements of the auxiliary forces.

 The Auxiliary forces are a continuation of a low-rank military unit composed of Senegalese Tirailleurs and Goumiers, used by the French during the protectorate area, to repress Moroccans.
 Since the official French police patrolled only in the European area, this unit was responsible for maintaining order in the Moroccan neighbourhoods.

 Mission and organisation

-Mission

-Auxiliary forces have an important role in establishing security throughout the Kingdom, so they :
+The Auxiliary Forces are structured into several operational and support components.

+Territorial Units

+Territorial units, commonly referred to as prefectural or provincial guards, ensure an administrative and security presence at the local level.
+They include: